 Launched in 2010 The Meaningful Chocolate Company product range started with a Fairtrade egg accompanied by the Christian message of Easter inside the box.
 Due to the fact that the eggs were overtly Christian, the company faced an uphill battle to have the eggs sold in large supermarket chains.
 This was despite the company putting profits made to the charity.

-What can we learn from this particular Easter story?
+What can we learn from The Meaningful Chocolate Company’s Easter story?

 If you are passionate about what you do, if you have a good product and you believe in it, then persevere.
 Most sole traders or SMEs agree that the first few years are tough, but you just have to keep going despite opposition.